 EXERCISE AND RECREATION

-materials are made available.
-Inmates may also have books, newspapers, and periodicals sent to them per
+Reading materials including books and newspapers are provided to inmates in the San Diego County Sheriff’s Detention Facilities.
+A variety of materials including religious, educational and recreational reading materials are made available.
+Inmates may also have books, newspapers, and periodicals sent to them per the guidelines regarding mail.

 Legal reference materials are available by request through an off-site contract provider.